vasilakisfil/Introspected-REST/README.md

 then it's easy to "configure" it for another API which also follows that Media Type.

 HATEOAS should describe on a per-resource basis if the pagination is supported, what is the maximum `per_page` etc.
 Essentially, HATOEAS should provide any details missing from the Media Type for the client to work.

+#### 5.2.4.
+An alternative architecture
+We feel that the current Media Type specification and use is dated.
+If Software Engineering has learned us something, is that composition can enforce Single Responsibilty Principle if used correctly.
+Inspired by that, later, we will suggest a new concept,  Microtypes, small composable modules that combined together can form a Media Type.

+As a result, clients should be able to even negotiate parts of the Media Type and not the Media Type as a whole.

 ## 6. API Specs Today